WHAT IS THE PURPOSE OF THIS DOCUMENT?

 - You, the candidate.

-Where permitted, and subject to your consent if required, via a third-party background check provider, such as a Disclosure and Barring Service, from which we collect the following categories of data: information relating to your identity, address history, professional standing, work history, educational history, qualifications, driving record, military record, credit history and/or criminal record history (but only to the extent applicable law allows).
+- Where permitted, and subject to your consent if required, via a third-party background check provider, such as a Disclosure and Barring Service, from which we collect the following categories of data: information relating to your identity, address history, professional standing, work history, educational history, qualifications, driving record, military record, credit history, and/or criminal record history (but only to the extent applicable law strictly allows).

-Your named referees, from whom we collect the following categories of data: relationship to the referee, confirmation of work experience (job title, dates of employment, work duties), work performance, strengths, working style, eligibility for rehire.
+- Your named references, from whom we collect the following categories of data: relationship to the referee, confirmation of work experience (job title, dates of employment, work duties), work performance, strengths, working style, eligibility for rehire.
+Please note that you may share your references' data with us provided that you have previously informed them of the purposes of the processing and obtained their consent, if applicable.

-The following data from third parties is from a publicly accessible source: information you have made publicly available on a jobs board and networking sites.
+- Data from a publicly accessible third party source, such as information you have made publicly available on a jobs board and professional networking sites, as permitted by law.

 HOW WE WILL USE INFORMATION ABOUT YOU

-Subject to applicable law, we will use the personal information we collect about you to:
+Subject to applicable law, we will use the personal information we collect about you for the following purposes:

-Solicit feedback from you on your experience with Slalom’s recruiting process
+- Solicit feedback from you on your experience with Slalom’s recruiting process, including by sending you surveys relating to Slalom’s recruiting process.

-Having received your CV and cover letter or your information from a public jobs board or networking site, we will then process that information to decide whether you meet the basic requirements to be shortlisted for the role.
-If you do, we will decide whether your application is strong enough to invite you for an interview.
+Having received your CV and cover letter or your information from a public jobs board or professional networking site, a member of our team will then process that information to decide whether you meet the basic requirements to be shortlisted for the role.
+If you do, we will further assess whether your application is strong enough to invite you for an interview.
 If we decide to call you for an interview, we will use the information you provide to us at the interview to decide whether to offer you the work or role.
-If we decide to offer you the work or role, we will then take up references and/or carry out a background check before confirming your appointment.
+If we decide to offer you the work or role, we will then take up references and/or carry out a background check, to the extent strictly permissible under applicable law, before confirming your appointment to the extent permitted.

 LEGAL BASES FOR COLLECTING AND PROCESSING PERSONAL INFORMATION

-If you are located in the EU/EEA, we rely on the following legal bases under the EU General Data Protection Regulation ("GDPR") for collecting and processing your personal information:
+If you are located in the EU/EEA/UK, we rely on the following legal bases under the EU General Data Protection Regulation, including as applicable through local legislation in the UK, (“GDPR”) and local legislation in Germany for collecting and processing your personal information:

-- It is in our legitimate interests (Article 6(1)(f) of the GDPR) to decide whether to appoint you to the work or role since it would be beneficial to our business to appoint someone to that work or role.
+- It is in our legitimate interests (Article 6(1)(f) of the GDPR) and our legitimate interests are to decide whether to appoint you to the work or role since it would be beneficial to our business or that of our affiliate entities to appoint someone to that work or role as well as to improve our recruiting process based on the feedback we receive.

-- We also need to process your personal information to decide whether to enter into a contract of employment or a contract for services with you (Article 6(1)(b) of the GDPR).
+- We also need to process your personal information to decide whether to enter into a contract of employment or a contract for services with you (Article 6(1)(b) of the GDPR, respectively the provisions under local data protection law).

-In addition, if you are located in the EU/EEA, we rely on the following legal bases for the collection of any special categories of data:
+In addition, if you are located in the EU/EEA/UK, we rely on the following legal basis for the collection of any special categories of data:

 - the purposes of carrying out the obligations and exercising our or your specific rights in the field of employment and social security and social protection law (GDPR Art.
 9(2)(b) and the corresponding provisions under local data protection law)